c1arissa/testgitpages/source/about.md

 permalink: /about/
 ---

-Hi, I'm Clarissa and I live in New York.
+Hi, I'm Clarissa!
+I live in New York :statue_of_liberty: and :heart: :coffee: and :computer:'s!
+Hah!
+No but really, on a serious note,

+Blog to document my journey in cybersecurity.
+A compilation of projects and labs from my senior capstone course and some side projects and interests.
+Here I write about things that are interesting to me and put whatever information people may want to know about me.

 {% comment %} While in school I realized the best way for me to learn something was to research how it works, write a tutorial that covers the main concepts, and then put it online for me to reference when needed. {% endcomment %}